aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/dwg-to-compliance-pdf/_index.md

 objImage.save(dataDir + "Saved1.pdf", pdfOptions);
 ```

-## Step 6: Change Compliance to PDF/A‑1b and Save Again
+## Step 6: change compliance to pDF/A‑1b and save again

 If you need PDF/A‑1b instead, just switch the compliance flag and save a second file.